Why do we recommend that you use the book to market ratio, and not price to book when screening for undervalued companies?

 Because, to find undervalued companies, you are looking for companies with the highest book to market value.

-This is what you are looking for.
+And this is what you are looking for.

 Why negative book value?